Academic Policy and Quality Framework

 ASBSG is responsible for managing the portfolio of Apprenticeships and Bootcamps, ensuring proposals for new Apprenticeships fit with the University’s Apprenticeship Strategy.
 ASBSG is chaired by the Deputy Pro-Vice-Chancellor (Education).
 ASBSG reports to UQAC.

-CPC is responsible for the development, management, and review of collaborative provision arrangements.
-CPC considers, and if thought appropriate, approves all proposals for new collaborative arrangements prior to final approval.
-CPC is chaired by the Deputy Pro-Vice Chancellor (Education).
-CPC reports to UQAC.
+APC is responsible for the development, management, and review of apprenticeships and collaborative provision arrangements.
+APC considers, and if thought appropriate, approves all proposals for new apprenticeships and collaborative arrangements prior to final approval.
+APC is chaired by the Deputy Pro-Vice Chancellor (Education Policy and Academic Standards).
+APC reports to UQAC.

 Graduate Research Board (GRB)